Don't Let a Wet Spring or Summer Fool You

-The winter of 2017/2018 has so far been the third driest on record (since the late 1800’s), and it looks like 2018/2019 is shaping up to be similar.
+The winter of 2017/2018 was the third driest on record (since the late 1800’s), and it looks like 2018/2019 is shaping up to be similar.
 You should be watering all susceptible plants at least every three weeks.
 If you’re not able to reliably water your landscape this winter, keep reading for information about our Winter Watering Program, give us a call at 303-674-8733 or click the button to request an estimate.

 Although trees and shrubs are dormant during winter, they still need water to survive.